SenSlay/Taskly/README.md

 ### 1. UI AND DISPLAY TASKS - (ALEXIS ARVIE)

 1. Follow the UI from our figma, just display one sample task so u can do the styling
-2. The other tasks should be based on what is in backlog
 3. Write the Logic for Kanban columns: Should be able to Add a Column and Rename a column
 ![alt text](/assets/image-5.png)

 ### 2. Logic - (Patrick)

+1. Display the tasks based from backlog.
 2. Write logic for Dragging a task around the columns
-3. Write logic for + create issue, can use the same modal and function from Backlog page if already made.
+4. Write logic for + create issue, can use the same modal and function from Backlog page if already made.